Auth0-Marketplace/TEMPLATE-sso/README.md

 ### `installation_guide.md`

-This file contains a template for the guide that will be published along with your integration.
-Look for `TODO` items in this file to find where your instructions should go.
-Please keep the existing format as much as possible and add any additional troubleshooting steps that might be helpful.
+This file contains the Markdown-formatted instructions that tenant admins will use to install and configure your integration.
+This file has a number of `TODO` items that indicate what needs to be added.
+Your guide should retain the same general format and provided Auth0 installation steps.

 ### `configuration.json`